owntone/owntone-server/README_ALSA.md

 aplay: main:788: audio open error: Device or resource busy
 ```

-In this instance this device cannot open multiple streams - `forked-daapd` can handle this situation transparently with some audio being truncated from the end of the current file as the server prepares to play the following track.
+In this instance this device cannot open multiple streams - `owntone-server` can handle this situation transparently with some audio being truncated from the end of the current file as the server prepares to play the following track.
 If this handling is causing you problems you may wish to use [ALSA's `dmix` functionally](https://www.alsa-project.org/main/index.php/Asoundrc#Software_mixing) which provides a software mixing module.
 We will need to define a `dmix` component and configure the server to use that as it's sound card.

 The downside to the `dmix` approach will be the need to fix a samplerate (48000 being the default) for this software mixing module meaning any files that have a mismatched samplerate will be resampled.

 ## ALSA dmix configuration/setup

-A `dmix` device can be defined in `/etc/asound.conf` or `~/.asoundrc` for the same user running `forked-daapd`.
+A `dmix` device can be defined in `/etc/asound.conf` or `~/.asoundrc` for the same user running `owntone-server`.
 We will need to know the underlying physical soundcard to be used: in our examples above, `hw:1,0` / `card 1, device 0` representing our IQaudIODAC as per output of `aplay -l`.
 We also take the `buffer_size` and `period_size` from the output of playing a sound file via `aplay -v`.

 ```
 # use 'dac' as the name of the device: "aplay -Ddac ...."